ruffwise/product-preview-card/README.md

 ## My process

-1. I added background color to the body of the page
-2. I created a div with class of "div-product" to serve as parent div.
+1. I created a div with class of "div-product" to serve as parent div.
 I then created two seperate div (div-image) and (div-description) to serve as place holder for the product image and the text (description)
-3. For desktop view, I used display: flex to align the divs in a row
+2. For desktop view, I used "display: flex" to align the divs in a row
-4. I used external CSS for the styling of this challange

 ### Built with